Previous dayFebruary 6, 2026Next day

 2.2 km---AutoUSGS →

-This magnitude 2.2 event was detected 7 km WNW of Cobb, CA on February 6, 2026, with origin time 18:34 UTC.
-In the 72 hours after this event, the USGS recorded 7 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
+On February 6, 2026 at 18:34 UTC, a magnitude 2.2 earthquake struck 7 km WNW of Cobb, CA. In the 72 hours after this event, the USGS recorded 7 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 At a depth of just 2.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 38.835°, -122.803°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 38.835°N, -122.803°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 Legend:

-Mag: Magnitude ({magType} = ml, mb, mw, etc.)
+Mag: Magnitude (magType = ml, mb, mw, etc.)

 Felt: Number of DYFI felt reports